Usman Garuba: Real Madrid (2017–2021)

-Houston Rockets (2021–present)
+Houston Rockets (2021–2023)

 In the 2021 NBA draft, he was drafted by the Houston Rockets with the 23rd overall pick during a run in the 2020 Tokyo Olympics.
 He made his 2021 NBA Summer League debut in a 92–76 loss versus the Toronto Raptors where he went scoreless along with six rebounds and one steal.
-On August 16, he officially signed his rookie contract.
-On October 5, he made his preseason debut off the bench against the Washington Wizards in a 125–119 loss with five points and a rebound in six minutes of action.
-On January 26, 2022, the Houston Rockets announced that Garuba had undergone successful surgery to repair his fractured left wrist and was expected to be sidelined for six to eight weeks.
+On 16 August, he officially signed his rookie contract.
+On 5 October, he made his preseason debut off the bench against the Washington Wizards in a 125–119 loss with five points and a rebound in six minutes of action.
+On 26 January 2022, the Houston Rockets announced that Garuba had undergone successful surgery to repair his fractured left wrist and was expected to be sidelined for six to eight weeks.

+On 8 July 2023, Garuba was traded to the Atlanta Hawks in a five-team trade.
+Four days later, he was traded once again to Oklahoma City Thunder alongside TyTy Washington Jr., Rudy Gay and a 2026 2nd round pick in exchange for Patty Mills and on 21 August, he was waived by the Thunder.

+Golden State Warriors (2023–2024)

+On 25 September 2023, Garuba signed a two-way contract with the Golden State Warriors and their NBA G League affiliate, the Santa Cruz Warriors and on 14 April 2024, he signed a standard contract with Golden State.

+Return to Real Madrid (2024–present)

+On 20 August 2024, Garuba returned to Real Madrid, signing for three years.

+In September 2024, Garuba suffered an injury to his left foot.

 National team career

 Junior national team

 Garuba made his junior national team debut for Spain at the 2016 FIBA U16 European Championship in Radom, Poland.
 He was named MVP after leading his team to a gold medal and averaging 16.3 points, 12.4 rebounds, and a tournament-leading 2.9 blocks per game.
 A 14-year-old and the second-youngest player in the tournament, Garuba became the first player from a lower age group to ever win MVP at the event.
 After recording 15 points, 11 rebounds and 10 blocks in the final against Lithuania, he joined Dario Šarić and Ricky Rubio as the only players in history with a triple-double in the final of the tournament.

 In the summer of 2017, Garuba was unable to return to national team duty because he was recovering from a knee injury suffered earlier that year.
 At the 2018 FIBA U16 European Championship in Novi Sad, Serbia, he averaged 16.3 points and 12.3 rebounds per game and led Spain to a silver medal, earning a spot on the All-Star Five.
-Garuba helped Spain win a gold medal at the 2019 FIBA U18 European Championship in Volos, Greece, joining his teammate and MVP Santi Aldama on the All-Star Five after averaging 15.6 points, 12.9 rebounds, and 2.1 blocks per game.
+Garuba helped Spain win a gold medal at the 2019 FIBA U18 European Championship in Volos, Greece, joining his teammate and MVP Santi Aldama on the All-Star Five after averaging 15.6 points, 12.9 rebounds and 2.1 blocks per game.